functionadvanced/Cyan/README.md

 <img src="https://github.com/functionadvanced/Cyan/blob/master/piano.jpg?raw=true" alt="drawing" width="100%" height="300px"/>

+## Notice
+This is our final project for the course BME 595 of Purdue University.
+We are still working on it now.
+We plan to finished it before 2019.

 ## Objectives
 1. Input a certian chord randomly, output a short melody that corresponds to that chord.